KhiopsML/khiops-doc/docs/setup/quickstart.md

 ## Auto Feature Engineering as Simple as Writing a Dictionary

-[Feature Engineering][Auto_feature_engineering] aims to build a training set from multi-table data, by summarizing the useful information from the secondary tables.
+**Feature Engineering** aims to build a training set from multi-table data, by summarizing the useful information from the secondary tables.
 For example, let's consider multi-table data where the root table describes the customers of a telecommunications operator (with one record per customer) and the secondary tables each describe call details, services used, contracts (with a varying number of records per customer).
 In this case, the *''call rate to foreign countries''* could be a useful aggregate for predicting customer churn.

-[Auto_feature_engineering]: ../learn/autofeature_engineering.md

 In practice, when undertaken manually, Feature Engineering is an extremely time-consuming task which is not efficient and risks over-fitting (i.e. when using over-complex aggregates).
 Just feed multi-table data into the Khiops Auto-ML pipeline to trigger an ultra-efficient [automatic Feature Engineering algorithm][Auto_feature_engineering].
 All you need to do is describe the structure of the input multi-table data with a dictionary.

 ### 🖋️ Simply describe your multi-table data

 Below, we only show the `syntax` to be used when describing multi-table data.
-For a running code sample, please refer to the [dedicated page][full_pipeline].

 We continue with the previous example, where the multi-table data describes the customers of a telecommunications operator and where the goal is to predict the churn:

 <img src="/assets/images/simple_multi_table_data.png" style="width:400px;"/>

-Khiops allows users to describe multi-table data as a Python dictionary ([a running sample is available][full_pipeline]).
+Khiops allows users to describe multi-table data as a Python dictionary (**a running sample is [available here][full_pipeline]**).
 Here's an example:

 [full_pipeline]: ../advanced/Notebooks/Use_in_any_ML_pipeline.ipynb